 What we can do, although this would hardly be a ‘practical’ solution for the purposes of building a clock, would be to use Λ itself to determine a scale, or, what appears to be closely related to this, we might use the effective value of the gravitational constant G. Then the picture of an evolving and unendingly exponentially expanding universe continuing into its remote future would be retained, but without seriously disturbing the philosophy that, locally, the universe will eventually lose track of the scale of time.

-Since each aeon has a property called “future null completeness”, then every null geodesic can be extended into the future to an indeﬁnitely large (finite) value of this parameter preserving Λ (Hawking & Ellis 1973, p.
+Since each aeon has a property called “future null completeness”, every null geodesic can be extended into the future to an indeﬁnitely large (finite) value of this parameter while preserving Λ (Hawking & Ellis 1973, p.
 122).
 However, in CCC particles traveling on null geodesics actually reach, and cross, the future infinite boundary.
-So, it can be postulated that a null geodesic connecting a spacetime point x to the future spacelike boundary of its aeon is composed of an infinite series of successive null intervals of equal length (by the parametrization preserving Λ), the last null-interval being the one where photon reaches the boundary.
+So, it can be postulated that a null geodesic connecting a spacetime point x to the future spacelike boundary of its aeon is composed of an infinite series of successive null intervals of equal length (by the parametrization preserving Λ), the last null-interval being the one where the photon reaches the boundary.
 In this sense, then, one can say that CCC allows one to construct a counterexample to FLAC, the claim that there cannot be a time such that all the elements of an actually infinite series have been added up by successive addition, with each addition taking the same amount of time, and the series of additions having both a first and a last element.

 6. Concluding Remarks